Communication is at the heart of any business.

 Here’s a look at the methods and tools you can use to improve team communication.

 Your employees must be able to communicate confidently and clearly with one another.
-Here’s a quick refresher on why communication is so important:
+Here are four aspects of team communication that can make or break your business:

 The narrower the gap between the understanding of a sender and the recipient, the clearer the communication.
 Clear communication across a range of channels gives your team the power to collaborate flawlessly and move their project forward.